a.k.a. Magipoka a.k.a. Renkin San-kyuu Magical? Pokaan

 - Barred from the Afterlife: Yuuma is sent to Hell, but once she figures out that she's not going to die, she starts enjoying the punishments.
 This promptly gets her kicked out.

-- Become a Real Boy: Aikos biggest dream is to become an human.
-She gets her chance in episode 8 when the girls travels to the Andromeda galaxy, where Mechanical to flesh conversion technology is rumored to exist.
-Due to the nature of the magic they used to get there, she had to leave before the process could be completed though
+- Become a Real Boy: Aiko's biggest dream is to become a human.
+She gets her chance in episode 8 when the girls travels to the Andromeda galaxy, where mechanical-to-flesh conversion technology is rumored to exist.
+Due to the nature of the magic they used to get there, she had to leave before the process could be completed, though.

 - Beeping Computers: Played with (and arguably averted) in Aiko: she emits noises an android made of outdated computer parts might do.
 When waking up or deep in thought, she produces the sound of a hard disk spinning and seeking, and in one episode where she is malfunctioning, her speech skips and loops in exactly the same way audio playback stutters on a malfunctioning or underpowered computer.